set-hero/public/subprocessor-list.md

 | Google Data Studio | Data analysis and reporting | https://datastudio.google.com/ <br> https://support.google.com/datastudio/topic/7156087?hl=en&ref_topic=6291008 |

 ### Updates to Subprocessors
 As SetHero’s business continues to grow and evolve, these subprocessors may change.
-SetHero will notify the Customer of new sub-processors at least 30 days in advance, and the Customer has the right to object by contacting SetHero within 30 days of such notification.
+SetHero will notify the Customer of new sub-processors at least 30 days in advance, and the Customer has the right to object by contacting SetHero at privacy@sethero.com within 30 days of such notification.